 If you’re looking for something central with rustic German ambience that isn’t full to the brim (unless you’re talking beer), Alt-Berliner Wirtshaus is a quiet, discreet, undiscovered traditional German pub only minutes from the Brandenburg Gate.

-Another gem hidden away in Berlin’s Nikolaiviertel, the Georgbräu

-couldn’t be more different from the Nussbaum.
+Another gem hidden away in Berlin’s Nikolaiviertel is the Georgbräu, and it couldn’t be more different from the Nussbaum.

 A huge, high-ceilinged, spacious pub situated right on the river, it’s one of the many establishments in Berlin that has its own in-house brewery, and is the only place you’ll find St George Pilsener.
-In the summer it’s perfect for relaxing alongside the Spree River with a beer in hand, especially if you’re interested in trying the beers away from the usual Pilsener.
-Schnitzel with french fries (Shutterstock)
+In the summer, it’s perfect for relaxing alongside the Spree River with a beer in hand, especially if you’re interested in trying beers other than pilsner.

 They also do excellent schnitzel (a must-try in Germany) and plenty of warming, traditional German food sourced from the Berlin/Brandenburg area.
-They have some vegetarian dishes on offer, too, which will be a welcome sight by some in a city that prides itself on all things meaty!
+They have vegetarian dishes on offer too, which will be a welcome sight by some in a city that prides itself on all things meaty!

-The pub can be busy, but the individual booths make even the most crowded of parties unobtrusive, and it’s certainly one to cross off the list for a true beer connoisseur.
-Main image: Berliner Pilsner logo (Shutterstock)
+The pub can be busy, but the individual booths make even the most crowded of parties unobtrusive.
+It’s certainly one to cross off the list for a true beer connoisseur.